Nagum0/misc-study/kubernetes/kubernetes_notes.md

 ```

 - External service config needs a **type** key in its **spec** section and a **nodePort** for external access
+- **LoadBalancer type** = the cloud environment does the forwarding and you can access the service on the node's public IP and the specified port number
 ``` yaml
 spec:
   type: LoadBalancer # LoadBalancer = external service